tlsouth/Hops_CNN_Project/README.md

 * Tomato_images.zip - compressed folders containing three folders of tomato image data
 * Poster_Hops_CNN.pdf - poster created for the project overview, support, and findings presented during the class
 * Abstract.md - abstract on overall project, aimed at applying model to images of hop plants
+* CNN_References.bib - contains references for articles and sources used in the Hops_CNN.ipynb notebook

 ## Getting Started